We have updated our Privacy Policy and Cookies Policy, by clicking any link on our sites you are giving your consent to the terms.

 Limitations

-You might already know that Google Messages has evolved a lot in the last few years.
-Now, the smart messaging app works on Wi-Fi and can also be accessed on our computers via its web-based tool.
-By using it, you can also wirelessly transfer files from PC to Android for free.
+Messaging apps like WhatsApp, Telegram, and Google Messages allow you to send files to yourself or others.
+By using them, you can also wirelessly transfer files from PC to Android for free.
 Though, you would have to attach one file at a time as it doesn’t support a bulk transfer of data.

 Step 1: Access Google Messages on your PC